Home > All Recipes > Cupcakes for Two > Small Batch Vanilla Cupcakes

 Ingredients

-• 3 tablespoons milk, room temperature (any kind)
+• 3 tablespoons milk, room temperature (whole or 2%)

-• 1 tablespoon full fat sour cream, room temperature
+• 2 tablespoons full fat sour cream, room temperature

 Instructions

 • In the mixing bowl of a stand mixer fitted with the paddle attachment, mix together the flour, baking powder, salt, and sugar to just combine.
+If flour sprays up the sides of the bowl, scrape it down with a spatula.
 Note – If using a stand mixer, I recommend the 3-quart mixing bowl (link above) for the small batch batter.
-Otherwise, you can use a hand held mixer and medium mixing bowl.
+Otherwise, you can use a hand mixer and medium mixing bowl.

-½ cup all-purpose flour, ⅓ teaspoon baking powder, ¼ teaspoon salt, 5 tablespoons organic cane sugar
+2/3 cup all-purpose flour, 1/2 teaspoon baking powder, 1/8 teaspoon salt, 6 tablespoons granulated sugar

 • Add the butter cubes to the dry ingredients.
-Mix on medium-high speed until the butter is broken up into small pebbles, and the mix resembles coarse sand.
+Mix on medium speed until the butter is broken up and the mix resembles moist, coarse sand.
+About 1 to 2 minutes.

-• In a liquid measuring cup, measure out the milk.
-Then add the sour cream, egg white, and vanilla.
-Whisk to combine.
+• In a liquid measuring cup, whisk together the milk, sour cream, egg, and vanilla.

-3 tablespoons milk, room temperature, 1 tablespoon full fat sour cream, room temperature, 1 large egg white, room temperature, 1 teaspoon vanilla extract
+3 tablespoons milk, room temperature, 2 tablespoons full fat sour cream, room temperature, 1 large egg, room temperature, 1 teaspoon vanilla bean paste, or vanilla extract

 • Pour equal amounts of batter into the prepared cupcake liners.
 TipUse a small cookie scoop to help with portioning and less mess!

-• Bake for 18 to 20 minutes, or until a toothpick inserted in the middle comes out mostly clean.
+• Bake for 15 to 17 minutes, or until a toothpick inserted in the middle comes out mostly clean.
+Do not overbake, or the cupcakes will be dry.
 Cool the cupcakes in the pan set on a wire cooling rack for 5 minutes.
-Then transfer the cupcakes to the wire rack to cool completely.
+Then transfer them to the rack to cool completely.
+I've provided links in the Notes below for frosting options.

 Notes

-• Small Batch Equipment – I have provided links above in the equipment section for the small mixing bowl and odd-size measuring spoons I use.
+• Small Batch Equipment – I have provided links in the equipment section above for the small mixing bowl I use.

 • Reverse Creaming Method – You will notice we mix the butter and sugar with the other dry ingredients first.
-This method of mixing limits gluten development and yields fluffy and airy cupcakes.
+This method of mixing limits gluten development and yields soft and fluffy cupcakes.

 • Storing – The cupcakes can be stored covered at room temperature for up to 3 days.
 Beyond that, and they may start to dry out.
-Note, if using a cream cheese or whipped cream frosting, I recommend storing covered in the refrigerator.
+Note: If using a cream cheese or whipped cream frosting, I recommend covering and storing the cupcakes in the refrigerator.
 Bring to room temp to serve.

 • Freezing – The baked, unfrosted cupcakes can be frozen for up to 3 months.
 Wrap individually in plastic wrap and place in a freezer bag.
 Thaw in the refrigerator and bring to room temperature to serve.